ajorpheus/Blaise_MI_Extract_API/README.md

 # Blaise_MI_Extract_API
 This is an API to access surveys' Management Information (MI).
 This resource aims to provide the information required by the Social survey Division MI Hub.
 #### To do
-- [ ] Narrow down requirements from MI Hub
+- [ ] Narrow down requirements from MI Hub (Serial number or Case ID?)
 - [ ] Provide IP address
 - [ ] Determine how to provide API key